 In the Zambian copperbelt, communities living around the mines and smelters of Vedanta’s copper subsidiary Konkola Copper Mines will stage two days of protests in Chingola town on 1st and 2nd August.
 They will decry KCM’s continued pollution of the River Kafue and local streams, which have left the water devoid of life, and communities with long term health problems and without clean water.
 Most of the protesters are also victims of the major pollution of the river Kafue by Vedanta in 2006, which affected up to 40,000 Zambians.
 KCM was finally confirmed as guilty by the Supreme Court of Zambia in April this year, though $2 million compensation earlier awarded to the victims was retracted under pressure from company lawyers.1 The claimants have accused Vedanta of corruption and bribery in the case.2

 Joseph Sibezulu, one of the protesters, from the Mambwe tribe in Northern Province of Zambia, says:

 “Zambia’s environment has been polluted and destroyed by the so-called foriegn investors including Vedanta.
 People are suffering health problems and the companies don’t even help us with medical expenses.
 We as Zambians say no to these looters.”

 KCM was earlier indicted in Zambia when evidence emerged of major tax evasion and transfer mispricing.(4)

-A parallel event also took place in the capital Lusaka, organised by the pressure group Power Zambia, who issued a press statement highlighting the poor working and health conditions of KCM’s workforce, including the impacts of high arsenic-tainted copper concentrate, which was recently being imported by KCM from Chile, but was banned from processing in Zambia by the government in July 2015, as it endangered workers and the environment.4
+A parallel event will also take place in the capital Lusaka, organised by the pressure group Power Zambia, who will issue a press statement highlighting the poor working and health conditions of KCM’s workforce, including the impacts of high arsenic-tainted copper concentrate, which was recently being imported by KCM from Chile, but was banned from processing in Zambia by the government in July 2015, as it endangered workers and the environment.3